RavKookTorah.org

 Now we can understand why there are two New Years in the Jewish calendar.

-Tishrei and Nisan correspond to the two forms of Divine rule.
-The Sages explained that God decided to create the world in Tishrei, but the actual creation took place in Nisan (Tosafot, Rosh Hashanah 27a).
-We find a similar statement in the Midrash, distinguishing between God's initial plan for the world and its actual creation:
+Tishrei and Nisan correspond to these two forms of Divine rule.
+The rabbis explained that God decided to create the world in Tishrei, but the actual creation took place in Nisan (Tosafot on Rosh Hashanah 27a).
+We find a similar statement in the Midrash, distinguishing between God’s initial plan for the world and its actual creation:

-The initial creation of Tishrei is based only on the attribute of Justice.
-Every individual is judged on the basis of how he fulfills his purpose in life.
-The creation of Tishrei relates to the natural Divine order, and the natural level of shleimut that is the lot of all peoples.
+The initial creation of Tishrei is rooted in the attribute of Justice.
+Each individual is judged on the basis of how he fulfills his purpose in life.
+The creation of Tishrei relates to the natural Divine order and the natural level of spiritual completion that is the lot of all of humanity.

 The actual creation in Nisan, on the other hand, reflects the attribute of Mercy.
 This aspect of creation goes beyond the personal judgment of Tishrei, transcending the rule of natural law.